Laurent-I/heart-disease-classifier/README.md

 # heart-disease-classifier
-Predicts the probability of have a Heart Attack
+Predicts the probability of having a heart attack